Wilfongjt/source-data/README.md

 * Rename columns
 * Script column name changes
 ### Missing and Malformed Data
-* drop entire record when Identity value is empty
+* dropping entire record when Identity value is empty
-* drop
 ### Duplicate Data
 * UUID should not duplicate
 * Open Data is about things
 ### Outliers
 * establish and document boundaries for column values in scripts
 *